zm2he/imgrepo/README.md

 A user id is a hash value over user's email.<br>
 An image id is the user's id plus a dynamically auto-generated short unique id.<br>

 When user uploads an image, they can add an additional parameter "type=public" to make it public searchable/downloadable.
-A public image's id ends with character + while a priate image's id does not.<br><br>
+A public image's id ends with character + while a private image's id does not.<br><br>

 ##  Upload images from Postman
 ### form-data type body